 I learned about one of the longest standing farming techniques in the world, gained an understanding of the pitiful wages generated and controlled by the Government for rice farmers (roughly $300 a year), laughed hard and made friends with two strangers and ate the most delicious, well-earned Vietnamese feast.
 I will certainly never look at a grain of rice in the same way again.
 One of the most inclusive and enjoyable experiences this traveler has enjoyed anywhere in the world.

-Next I traveled to the new city of Saigon.
-‘New’ in that much of Saigon city has been rebuilt since the war and more city expansion plans are afoot on the eastern banks of the Saigon River, that runs through the heart of the city.
-Its fair to say that the ‘secret alleys’ trip that I did in Saigon was a more somer experience than the rice growing day in Hoi An, but no less interesting for it.
-The day started early (for me, standard for Vietnamese) at 6 am where I was met by my ever-cheery guide.
+Next I traveled to the new city of Ho Chi Minh City.
+‘New’ in that much of Ho Chi Minh City has been rebuilt since the war and more city expansion plans are afoot on the eastern banks of the Saigon River, that runs through the heart of the city.
+It's fair to say that the ‘secret alleys’ trip that I did in Ho Chi Minh City was a more somer experience than the rice growing day in Hoi An, but no less interesting for it.
+The day started early (for me, standard for Vietnamese) at 6am where I was met by my ever-cheery guide.

 After 15 minutes of traffic weaving and narrowing streets we stopped, got out and looked at… nothing.
 That’s because I had been taken to a very local, very hidden, fresh, daily market down a number of alleyways and tight lanes.
 From the main road and it was almost impossible to notice anything discernibly resembling a market.
 I have visited a myriad of markets traveling and they can slightly start to lose my interest, but this one was different because I was the only Western, fair skinned, blue-eyed, camera-wielding traveler on the plot.
 I had in fact become their attraction!